Murry Guggenheim House

-The Murry Guggenheim House, also known as the Guggenheim Library, is a historic building located at Cedar and Norwood Avenues in West Long Branch, New Jersey.
+The Murry Guggenheim House, also known as the Guggenheim Library, is a historic building located at Cedar and Norwood Avenues in West Long Branch, New Jersey, United States.
 This Beaux-Arts mansion, designed by Carrère and Hastings in 1903 as a summer residence, is now the Monmouth University library.

-It was added to the National Register of Historic Places on March 28, 1978.
+It was added to the National Register of Historic Places on March 28, 1978, for its significance in architecture.

 History

 In 1903, Murry Guggenheim (1858–1939), son of Meyer Guggenheim, bought property in West Long Branch to build a summer residence for himself and his wife, Leonie.
 The Beaux-Arts architecture firm of Carrère and Hastings was hired to design the building.
 The firm had achieved prominence with the design for the New York Public Library in 1897.
 The mansion was started in 1903 and completed in 1905.
 An addition was built in 1967 on the north side that doubled the available space for the library.
 In 2003, the library underwent a second expansion, for $14 million, which increased its capacity by 100,000 books.